 If there is already mold growing in your home, then clean up the mold!
 Additionally, address the underlying problem because the mold will return without fixing the moisture issue.

 At some point in time, homeowners will experience some mold.
-However, smart homeowners clean the mold and understand why the mold exposure occurred.
-For example, basically every bath or shower will show some minor mold spores without routine cleaning.
+However, smart homeowners clean the mold and understand why mold exposure occurred.
+For example, basically, every bath or shower will show some minor mold spores without routine cleaning.
 Naturally, moisture accumulates in a bathroom.
 However, surface mold exposure does not necessarily mean significant mold damage.
 Simply regularly cleaning your bathroom removes the long-term dangers.